JCBarry/argyle/README.md

 [Plaid](https://plaid.com) is the API for banking data.
 [Plaid API documentation](https://plaid.com/docs)

+### If you're attempting to use Stripe ACH with Plaid Link you'll need to get the `1.0.0.beta` version of the gem which supports the latest version of the Plaid Ruby Library

 ## Installation

 Add this line to your Rails application's Gemfile: